RubyNguyen07/viettel-internsip/OpenStack/Installation/HostNetworkingEnv.md

     chronyc sources
 ```

-- Run the same command on the compute note.
+- Run the same command on the compute and storage node.
 Contents in the Name/IP address column should indicate the hostname of the controller node.

 ## OpenStack packages for Ubuntu